-This is the episode guide for Spliced, a short-lived Canadian animated series from Teletoon and Nelvana that ran for 26 episodes in 2010.
+This is the episode guide for Spliced, a short-lived Canadian animated series from Nelvana that ran for 26 episodes.
 It centers around the wacky misadventures of the mutants and Mix-and-Match Critters of Keepaway Island who have formed their own awkward civilization after their mad scientist creator was arrested.

 Episode List1a.
 Bowled Over: Determined to find out what he excels at, Peri discovers the Doctor's hidden bowling alley and a natural talent for bowling - which makes him Keepaway Island's only hope when bowling pin aliens invade.